JuliaQUBO/QUBO.jl/README.md

 `QUBO.Jl` main features are spreaded into its three subpackages:

-- `QUBO.jl`:  reformulate general JuMP problems into the QUBO format.
+- `ToQUBO.jl`:  reformulate general JuMP problems into the QUBO format.

 - `QUBODrivers.jl`: define a simple interface to connect with these solvers using a [MOI](https://github.com/jump-dev/MathOptInterface.jl)-compliant API.